 What is the WordPress Object Cache?
 As explained here, Object caching involves storing database query results so that the next time a result is needed, it can be served from the cache without having to repeatedly query the database.

-There are two pre-made solutions to improve the object cache performance by storing it into memory.
-One is wp-memcached, the other is Redis Cache.
+There are two pre-made solutions to improve the object cache performance by storing it into memory instead of using the standard WordPress database.
+One is called wp-memcached for Memcached, and the other is Redis Cache for Redis.

 apt install memcachedapt install php8.0-memcache

 After that copy the object-cache.php to your wp-content folder.
 Done.

 Although WordPress doesn’t use native PHP session functionality it still makes sense to set your php.ini session.storage and session.save_path so that other non-Wordpress code on your server can benefit, too.